shiitake/WebHealthMonitor/README.md

 "ui:icon" is a [Font Awesome Icon](http://fortawesome.github.io/Font-Awesome/icons/) that helps identify your endpoint application.

+"numberOfProducts", in this case, is not part of the standard interface.
+Any json properties that are not part of the interface are displayed on the Health Check card in the UI.

 ## Contributors - Getting Started

 To run the app, follow these steps.